 - Prepare an outline.
 I’ve known people that write out their whole talk word-for-word.
 Some of the best speakers I’ve seen were presenters that didn’t read their PowerPoint slide or notes during the entire presentation.
 They loosened up and slipped in a joke here and there, which made it a lot more enjoyable for me!

 - Start with a strong opening.
 Think about what would grab your listener’s attention – you want to lock them in right away so they follow you from beginning to end.
 If not, you’ll get less and less eye contact which will make you more and more uncomfortable.
 Some will start with a joke or a dramatic story.
 Follow YOUR style and personality, NOT other presenters you’ve seen.

 - Have key points throughout your talk.
 People love lists like “The top 3 ways to achieve financial success”.
 It makes your material easy to digest and better for note-taking.

 - Distill your content in as few words as possible – rambling will only have your listener’s mind stray.
 Always stay on time!

-- Your appearance important – if you look like you take good care of yourself, people will naturally feel like you are there to take care of them by providing top-notch information.
+- Your appearance is important – if you look like you take good care of yourself, people will naturally feel like you are there to take care of them by providing top-notch information.

-- End with a powerful and motivating close – leave them wanting more through powerful story of someone who implemented similar strategies and saw success.
+- End with a powerful and motivating close – leave them wanting more through a powerful story of someone who implemented similar strategies and saw success.